skoval/meta-analysis/chapter5.md

 ---
-title       : Heterogeneity and Bias description : Exercises to accompany Lecture 5.1 for `Meta-Analysis with R'
+title       : Heterogeneity and Bias description : Exercises to accompany Part 5 of `Meta-Analysis with R'

 --- type:MultipleChoiceExercise lang:r xp:50 skills:5